Tear Trough Filler in London & UK

 Sharp needle or blunt cannula for tear trough filler injection?

-Blunt cannulas for tear trough correction differ from sharp needles in that the end of the cannula is rounded and is blunt to the touch.
+Blunt cannulas for tear trough correction differ from sharp needles in that the end of the cannula is rounded and blunt to the touch.
 Blunt cannulas are often preferred for many tear trough filler treatments as there is a reduced risk of the blunt cannula piercing a blood vessel leading to a possible risk of inadvertent intravascular injection.
 Avoiding injuring blood vessels means there is a lower chance of bleeding and bruising and less chance of complications arising from injecting fillers in blood vessels, including the risk of tissue necrosis and, in very rare cases, blindness.
-The use of precision designed cannulas for tear trough correction allows for injectors to reduce the number of times the skin has to be entered and this makes for a much more comfortable treatment and potentially smoother looking results.
+The use of precision-designed cannulas for tear trough correction allows injectors to reduce the number of times the skin has to be entered, making for a much more comfortable treatment and potentially smoother-looking results.

 Benefits of blunt cannula injection technique for tear trough filler

 - Reduced risk of bleeding and bruising

-- Less treatment discomfort due to less cannula entry points compared with the sharp needle technique
+- Less treatment discomfort due to fewer cannula entry points compared with the sharp needle technique

 - Reduced risk of intravascular injection causing tissue necrosis and even blindness